Mean Time Between Failures (MTBF) Meaning

 Investigating certain types of failure

 MTBF allows you to track patterns in the reasons why assets fail, allowing you to investigate why a certain issue is leading to a lower value.
 Perhaps the asset has a defective part or technicians are inadequately trained on how to service it.
-Good maintenance will increase the Mean Time Between Failures and lower overall equipment time.
+Good maintenance will increase the MTBF and lower overall equipment time.

 MTBF vs MTTF